ifejibola/AGMEETING/documentation/reports/week-11.md

 - Worked on the registered/logged-in users pages.
 - Worked on creating the Google form.
 - Improved some styling on the agenda page.

+### Ryan's Tasks
+- Added the Settings Page and updated routing
+- Fixed small issues with the vault page